kal-kyokya/alx-higher_level_programming/0x0A-python-inheritance/README.md

 (3) DOCUMENTATION

-->	Not use the words 'import' or 'from' inside comments, the checker will think these are attempts to import some modules
+->	No use of the words 'import' or 'from' inside comments, the checker will think these are attempts to import some modules